thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/the-holy-spirit.md

 #### The Spirit Guides

-The Holy Spirit is our Counselor and Guide.
+The Holy Spirit is our Counsellor and Guide.
 He leads believers in truth, reveals the will of God and provides wisdom in difficult decisions.
 [Romans 8:14](https://www.biblegateway.com/passage/?search=Romans%208%3A14&version=NKJV) says, *"For all who are led by the Spirit of God are sons of God."*